healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/foodsaver/foodsaver-compact-vs-0160.md

 The FoodSaver VS-0160 is a steal for its price, excelling in both dry and moist food tests.
 It has a budget-friendly price tag but offers a premium design with a metal top lid.
 While it lacks extra features like a bag cutter, its outstanding build quality means that it’s guaranteed to last.

-If you want a no-frills vacuum sealer that gets the job done, the FoodSaver VS-0160 makes for a pretty solid choice.aa
+If you want a no-frills vacuum sealer that gets the job done, the FoodSaver VS-0160 makes for a pretty solid choice.aaa

 **Things We Like**